s2aluru/DSProjects/README.md

 <br/>
 <br/>

 This repository contains Data Science projects I created for Micro Masters and Freelancing.
 They are developed using Jupyter notebooks, Python and ScikitLearn libraries.
-Listed below is the description of project with a link to Html (if shareable) and source files.
+Listed below is the description of projects with a link to Html (if shareable) and source file.
 <br/>
 <br/>